zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 Employee tokens do not use scopes, so in order to allow certain employees access to an endpoint we must whitelist their uid.
 Note that this is different to [Admin Access](#admin-access) since admins are not subject to rate limits.
 In the example below, we can see that the `/api/resource` `get` endpoint can be accessed by services with the `spp-application.write` scope or the employee whose uid is `useruid`.
 The service and the employee will be subject to a ratelimit of 5 requests per minute.
 It is also possible to whitelist all employee tokens for an endpoint.
-In the example of the `/api/secondary-resource`, we can see that the employee access type is set to `ALLOW_ALL`.
+In the example of the `/api/secondary-resource`, we can see that the employee access type is set to `allow_all`.
 This means that all employee tokens will be allowed access to this endpoint in spite of any scope restrictions which are present.
-Each employee will still be subject to the 5 requests per second rate limit. *N.B.* It's important to note that you cannot define a `user-list` if you have the access type set to `ALLOW_ALL`.
+Each employee will still be subject to the 5 requests per second rate limit. *N.B.* It's important to note that you cannot define a `user-list` if you have the access type set to `allow_all`.

 ```yaml
 apiVersion: zalando.org/v1